NEONScience/NEON-Data-Skills/tutorials/R/veg-structure-chm/veg_structure_and_chm.md

 ![ ]({{ site.baseurl }}/images/veg-structure-chm/veg_structure_and_chm_11_0.png)

-### 2. Canopy height model data
+### 2. Work with canopy height model data

-Download the CHM tile at easting=580000 and northing=5075000, either from the data portal or using the `byTileAOP()` function.
-We could download all tiles that contain vegetation structure plots, but in this exercise we're sticking to one tile to limit download size and processing time.
+In this section, we'll download the Canopy Height Model (or Ecosystem Structure, DP3.30015.001) data for the same site.
+However, as the flight boxes for the NEON sites is large (generally 10 km x 10 km) and the data files are extremely large, we are only going to download the data tile(s) that overlap with the vegetations structure plot of interest to us.
+Therefore, we'll download the CHM tile at easting=580000 and northing=5075000 using the `byTileAOP()` function.

 Load the tile(s) into the environment using the `raster` package.